| Title: | Mining Frequent Sequences |

 Provides support counting using either method ptree (default), or

-idlists (for details see the reference in cspade
+idlists (for details see the reference in cspade) and

 timing constraints.